inkstitch/inkstitch/collections/_tutorial/en/software-freedom-day.md

     Embroider another sample.
 If it is ok, embroider a final piece, such as a polo shirt.

-*This tutorial has benefitted from many suggestions by Kaalleen, Claudine Peyrat Michael Njuguna and from the
+*This tutorial has benefitted from many suggestions by Kaalleen, Claudine Peyrat, Michael Njuguna and from the
 [Low Tech Linux video tutorials](https://www.youtube.com/playlist?list=PLq0WwZBpw-4Hfq8V_I_eptPWQBDJ93jNE).*